Hardship funds support undergraduate and postgraduate students who fall into financial difficulties.

 City, Short Term Loan

-Limited financial assistance can be offered through a Short Term Loan to students whose Student Finance has been delayed significantly beyond the start of the term.
-The maximum loan available is £500, the short term loan must be repaid within 10 days of receipt of your Student Finance and/or NHS Student Bursary.
-To apply for a Short Term Loan please contact the Financial Support Team on email@example.com or 020 7040 7040, loans are only offered at the discretion of the Financial Support Team.
+Limited financial assistance can be offered through a Short Term Loan (STL) to students whose Student Finance has been delayed significantly beyond the start of the term.
+The maximum STL available is £500, the STL must be repaid within 10 days of receipt of your Student Finance and/or NHS Student Bursary.
+To apply for a STL please contact the Student Funding Team on firstname.lastname@example.org.
+STLs are provided at the discretion of the Student Funding Team.

 City, University of London Hardship Fund

 NHS Learning Support Fund

 The NHS Learning Support Fund has been set up to provide financial assistance to students who started one of the following courses: BSc Midwifery, BSc/PGDip/MSc Nursing, BSc Radiography and BSc/MSc Speech and Language Therapy after 1 August 2017.
 Eligible students can apply for financial support in three areas - child dependents allowance, clinical placement travel and accommodation expenses and financial hardship (Exceptional Support Fund).
 Please visit the NHS Student Services site for more details.